purplezi/PurpleCypress/English/everysentences.md

 Knowing something of everything and everything of something.

 One day,in retrospect,the years of struggle will strike you as the most beautiful.

+All that you do,do with your might.

+Progress is the activity of today and the assurance of tomorrow.